otfbm/docs/guides_getting_started.md

 ## 3. Adding combatants to the map

 In the final step we're going to be adding some Goblins to the map.
-First you need to add them to initiative order:
+First you need to add them to the initiative order:

 ```
 !init madd Goblin -n 3